lsst-dm/dmtn-234/index.rst

   See the discussion below.)

 - Authentication credentials delegated to Science Platform services are opaque and must be validated by the identity management system on each use.
+  Revoking an authentication credential therefore takes immediate effect.
+  There is no need for applications to maintain revocation lists, or for administrators to plan around revoked credentials still being valid through an expiration time.

 - The identity management system itself is hardened against common web security attacks, specifically session fixation on initial authentication, CSRF on token creation and deletion, cookie theft, and open redirects from the login and logout handlers.

-- Access to the underlying storage for the authentication and authorization component does not allow the attacker to bypass authentication checks.
+- Access to only the underlying storage for the authentication and authorization component does not allow the attacker to bypass authentication checks.
   The contents of the storage are protected by a key held by the authentication service and stored separately.

 The identity management system does not attempt to protect against the following threats: